pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 | `scene_change_score`         | Estimate of scene-transition strength within the segment.
 Intended to support future scene-aware segmentation, ranking, and filtering experiments.                                    |
                                                      |

-### Standard and Enhanced Evidence Parameters
+### Standard and Enhanced Training Data Parameters

-The current notebook implementation establishes the project's Standard Evidence baseline.
-Future experiments will evaluate Enhanced Evidence generation strategies by modifying one or more evidence-generation parameters.
+The current notebook implementation establishes the project's Standard Training Data baseline.
+Future experiments will evaluate Enhanced Training Data generation strategies by modifying one or more evidence-generation parameters.
 The following table summarizes the current baseline configuration and potential enhancement approaches.

 | Evidence Parameter     | Description                                                              | Standard Evidence                 | Possible Enhancements                                                     |
 | ---------------------- | ------------------------------------------------------------------------ | --------------------------------- | ------------------------------------------------------------------------- |